JeffersonGibin/JeffersonGibin/README.md

 ## Hi there 👋

-I am an engineer who is always looking to learn new technologies.
-Passionate about software development and an enthusiast of Software and Solution Architecture.
+I'm a Software Engineer driven by a daily quest for knowledge.
+- 💻 Passionate about software development.
+- 🏗️ Enthusiast of Software Architecture.
+- 🌐 Enthusiast of Solution Architecture.

+---

-> "Two hard things in computing: cache invalidation and naming things. — P. Karlton"
+> "Two hard things in computing: cache invalidation and naming things."
+> — P. Karlton

 ### You can find me: